 3.2.
-Generating mappers from abstract classes
+Adding custom methods to mappers

 In some cases it can be required to manually implement a specific mapping from one type to another which can't be generated by MapStruct.
 One way for this is to implement such method on another class which then is used by mappers generated by MapStruct (see Invoking other mappers).